Creating a Formula Bot in Excel

 Example: Reynolds Number Calculation

-1. Users input fluid density, velocity, characteristic length, and dynamic viscosity in designated cells.
+As a practical example, you could create a bot that calculates the Reynolds number in fluid dynamics.
+Users would input values for fluid density, velocity, characteristic length, and dynamic viscosity in designated cells.

-2. The bot uses a formula to calculate and display the Reynolds number based on these inputs.
+The bot would then use the appropriate formula to calculate and display the Reynolds number based on these inputs.

-3. Optionally, it could provide additional information based on the calculated Reynolds number, like indicating flow regime.
+Additionally, it could provide insights based on the calculated Reynolds number, such as indicating whether the flow is laminar or turbulent.